rsapkf/rsapkf-site/src/writing/hobbies/speedcubing-overview/speedcubing-overview.md

 - #### COLL (Corners of Last Layer)

 If the last edges after F2L are already oriented, you can use a different set of 42 algorithms called COLL that solve all corners of the top layer to get either **U**(8/12 chance), **H**(2/12 chance) or **Z**(1/12 chance) perms which are relatively easier to do or a PLL skip.
-COLL increases your chances of getting a PLL skip from 1/72 to 1/12 which greatly helps reduce the overall time during your solves and reduces the number of AUFs you'll need to do.
+COLL increases your chances of getting a PLL skip from 1/72 to 1/12 which greatly helps reduce the overall time during your solves.

 - #### OLLCP (Orientation of Last Layer and Corner Permutation)